In this guide, we will explore the Angular Sweep Algorithm in C++ along with its practical application.

 Program:

-Let us take an example to illustrate the Angular Sweep Algorithm in C++.
+Let's consider a scenario to demonstrate the Angular Sweep Algorithm in C++.

 #include <iostream>